 a) What monument or site would you advise a first-time visitor to your country or city to discover, and why?

-b) Certain books, movies, or plays have had an international success that you believe to be undeserved.
+b) Certain books, movies, or plays have had an international success that you believe undeserved.
 Choose an example and analyze it.

 c) What figure do you most admire and why?
 You may choose from any field (arts, literature, politics, business, etc.)

-On the other hand, if you choose a public figure you admire, you could explore your ideas of leadership.
+On the other hand, if you choose a public figure you admire, you could explore your leadership ideas.
 Or, perhaps you admire persistence, or overcoming obstacles, or helping others.
 Use those ideas to explore your core values.
 Finally, whichever option you choose, get personal!

 Essay 6 (Optional): Is there any additional information you would like to share with us?
 (900 words max.)

 This HEC Paris essay gives you space to describe any additional information you would like to provide to the admissions committee.
-Generally, optional essays are used for any confusing or concerning information in your application.
-In this case, you may use this essay to provide positive information as well.
+Generally, optional essays are for any confusing or concerning information in your application.
+In this case, you may use this essay to provide positive details as well.

 You may have a story about leadership or another achievement you would like to highlight.
 If so, this is a place to tell that story.
 If you have described your core values in any of the above, you may be able to reinforce that story with this essay.

-Obviously, this is the essay to use if you need to explain an academic issue, low GMAT, recommender issue, or gap in work experience.
+This is the essay to use if you need to explain an academic issue, low GMAT, recommender issue, or gap in work experience.
 It is far better to clarify any problems in your application than to leave the admissions committee to guess what happened.
-Explain your issue clearly and focus most of the essay on the correction for the issue.
+Explain your issue clearly and focus most of the essay on the correction employed.

 For example, if you had a low grade in a quantitative course in college, spend most of the essay describing how you have shown academic promise since then, rather than focusing on the negative.
 Avoid blaming anyone else for your issue.
 Instead, explain why this one incident is in your past and will stay there.